 Despite the passage of laws decriminalizing the recreational use of marijuana in many states, Pennsylvania has yet to enact legislation to legalize recreational marijuana usage.
-Unfortunately, marijuana possession cases are among the most commonly charged drug offenses in Pennsylvania.
-Therefore, hiring a marijuana possession lawyer is crucial in mounting a successful PA marijuana possession defense.
+Consequently, marijuana possession cases are among Pennsylvania’s most commonly prosecuted drug offenses.
+Therefore, hiring an experienced criminal defense lawyer is crucial in mounting a successful PA marijuana possession defense.

 Consequences of a Marijuana Possession Conviction